combinators/expression-problem/scripts/README.md

    generated using the `stats.sh` script.

-6. When all scripts have run, you may need to delete temporary directories inside of target/bg-jobs that were created by SBT (but not deleted).
+6. When all scripts have run, you may need to delete temporary directories inside of target/bg-jobs that were created by sbt (but not deleted).
 A full run of the scripts often results in several GB worth of directories.